nmajor/coder-phoenix-dotfiles/agent-os/profiles/default/workflows/specification/research-spec.md

 ### Step 6: Save Complete Requirements

-After all questions are answered, write ALL gathered information to `[spec-path]/planning/requirements.md`:
+After all questions are answered, record ALL gathered information to ONE FILE at this location with this name: `[spec-path]/planning/requirements.md`

+Use the following structure and do not deviate from this structure when writing your gathered information to `requirements.md`.
+Include ONLY the items specified in the following structure:

 ```markdown
 # Spec Requirements: [Spec Name]

 ## Initial Description
 [User's original spec description from initialization.md]

 ## Requirements Discussion